 The two of them wound up being with each other and eventually consummated their wedlock in sexual union.
 However, Trigon revealed his true form and proceeded to rape her.

 Ultimately, Arella took her baby girl and escaped from both Trigon and the cult.
 They were eventually saved by a group of people from the peaceful realm of Azarath.
-As she grew up, Raven was taught how to use her magic powers.
+As she grew up, Rachel was taught how to use her magic powers.
 Unfortunately, an attempt to find out about her father in order to better understand herself inadvertently summoned him to the realm.

 Upon arrival, he proceeds to wipe out Arella, her fellow empaths and the entirety of Azarath.
 Afterwards, he took Raven back to his domain.
 It turns out that Trigon is a conqueror of worlds and he needs his daughter in order to enter the various realms, since she’s part-human.
-Fortunately, Raven managed to trap him inside of a crystal and left it deep within his domain.
+Fortunately, Rachel managed to trap him inside of a crystal and left it deep within his domain.
 After a long period of time, he’s finally reemerged with plans to return and continue his evil scheme.

 When Jaime asks why she didn’t return to her previous home, Raven reveals that their current position IS what’s left of Azarath.

-Afterwards, Raven transports herself and her teammates back to Earth and ends up in front of Titans Tower.
+Afterwards, Rachel transports herself and her teammates back to Earth and ends up in front of Titans Tower.
 She tells her fellow Teen Titans that she’s leaving in order to keep Trigon off of her back.
 In addition, she’s placed protective spells on them so that he can’t use them as bait.
 Just as Raven prepares to take her leave, Robin tells her that she now has super-powered friends who can help in taking her father down once and for all.
 Just as his fellow Titans agree with him, a Boom Tube opens in front of them as the Justice League arrive.
-After quickly learning about Trigon, Batman says that they’re taking Raven with them.
+After quickly learning about Trigon, Batman says that they’re taking Rachel with them.